 - 2. Options to Download the result (.txt) or get a Link to return to this result later. - 3.
 The right side will contain various View Switches to see the result, metadata, and various tokenized fields: - a.
 The Body is the content of the result. - b.
 Metadata includes where and when the result was collected. - c.
-If present in the Body, additional view switches will show Lists of Entities within the result (Emails, Cryptocurrencies, Cards, CVEs, IP addresses, SSNs). - d.
-Chat Users will be present if the result is from Telegram or Discord with Usernames and User IDs found in the result.
+If present in the Body, additional view switches will show Lists of Entities within the result (Emails, Cards, Cryptocurrencies, CVEs, IP addresses, SSNs). - d.
+A Chat Users view switch will be present if the result is from Telegram or Discord with Usernames and User IDs found in the result.
 (The lower screenshot shows this switch active.) - 4.
-A Group heading will be present if the result is from one of these types of sites: Chan, Forum, Market, Paste, or Ransomware.
+A Group heading will be present if the result is from one of these types of sites: Authenticated Site, Chan, Forum, Market, Paste, or Ransomware.